 All of our university level courses can be found on the university level section.
 For full-time HE courses applications go through UCAS and part-time HE courses are direct to the college.
 You can find more information about applying for a HE course here.

-Our exams page provides information about our exams and how you can apply as a private candidate.
+Our exams section provides information about our exams and how you can apply as a private candidate.
 If you are a student of the college and you’d like to know about resit dates or how to collect your GCSE and A Level results, you can also find more information on our exams page.
 Our exams team can also advise you on how to replace lost exam certificates or enquiries about results.

 We run a range of ESOL (English for Speakers of Other Languages) programmes for those aged 16-18 and adults.
 To apply you can pick up an ESOL application form from any of our centres or contact contact our partners BEGIN.
 You can make contact with them by calling 0115 978 0942 or emailing email@example.com.